Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries new plants!

-For lavender, start by taking cuttings about 4 inches long.
-Make sure you cut above a node and at a 45 degree angle.
+- Start by taking cuttings about 4 inches long.
+Make sure you cut above a node and at a 45-degree angle.

 Lavender is a little picky about pot size and soil type.
 Pay attention to how you're potting your lavender for a healthy plant.

 Quick draining soil is really important.
 Any excess water is going to cause the roots to rot and the plant will die.
-Of course you can avoid this by avoid over watering it in the first place but it helps to have great soil.
+Of course, you can avoid this by avoiding overwatering in the first place but it helps to have great soil.
 You can mix in sand, which doesn't retain water.

 Pots for Lavender